-- A student on probation (and dependent student's parents, where applicable) is notified in writing of the improvements necessary. - MBCW, University College, and PBTL students on academic probation may take no more than 13 semester hours of credit in a semester, excluding May Term.
-Physical education is excluded from these limits. - MBU Online Program students on academic probation may take no more than seven semester hours of credit in a semester, excluding physical education courses. - MBCW or University College students on probation are required to meet with the associate provost for academic affairs and student success (or designee) periodically to review progress and may be required to meet other special provisions. - MBU Online Program students on probation may be required to consult with their advisor or meet other special provisions.
+- A student on probation (and dependent student's parents, where applicable) is notified in writing of the improvements necessary. - Undergraduate residential students and PBTL students on academic probation may take no more than 13 semester hours of credit in a semester, excluding May Term.
+Physical education is excluded from these limits. - MBU Online students on academic probation may take no more than seven semester hours of credit in a semester, excluding physical education courses. - Undergraduate residential students on probation are required to meet with the associate provost for academic affairs and student success (or designee) periodically to review progress and may be required to meet other special provisions. - MBU Online students on probation may be required to consult with their advisor or meet other special provisions.
 Academic Suspension and Dismissal Students may be suspended if their GPAs fall below the standards listed below.
-Except as specified below, Mary Baldwin College for Women, University College, and PBTL students must also have been on probation for one term immediately preceding suspension and have failed to meet the requirements outlined during the term of probation.
-Except as specified below, MBU Online Program students must have been on academic probation for one full year without showing significant improvement.
+Except as specified below, undergraduate residential and PBTL students must also have been on probation for one term immediately preceding suspension and have failed to meet the requirements outlined during the term of probation.
+Except as specified below, MBU Online students must have been on academic probation for one full year without showing significant improvement.
 A student who is suspended may not re-enroll before a year has elapsed.
 After one year the student desiring to re-enroll must apply through the Admissions office and must provide evidence that the problems that led to suspension have been mastered.
 Readmission is not automatic.
 Students may appeal a suspension decision and subsequent to a student's appeal the university may, at its sole discretion, allow the student to return on probation.
 Suspension Below Cumulative GPA: